Cross Paradigm Representation and Alignment Transformer for Image Deraining: Experiments

 We selected image dehazing to validate the extensibility and robustness of CPRAformer in image restoration tasks.
 Following most previous studies \cite{chen2023dea,lu2024mixdehazenet,song2023vision,song2022vision}, we trained and validated our model.
 Specifically, we used two popular dehazing datasets, RESIDE-6K \cite{li2018benchmarking,song2023vision} and Haze-4K \cite{liu2021synthetic}, and compared CPRAformer with 11 state-of-the-art dehazing methods.

 Quantitative results, as shown in Table \ref{table:dehazing}, indicate that CPRAformer achieved the best performance on both datasets.
 For example, on RESIDE-6K, CPRAformer improved PSNR by 0.62 dB over the previous SOTA method SFHformer, which is a significant enhancement.
 Furthermore, visual comparisons in Fig. \ref{hazy} reveal that other methods produce images with unnatural shadows and high-frequency regions, as well as residual haze.
 In contrast, CPRAformer restores clear images, preserves texture and color details, and minimizes haze remnants.
 Additionally, we evaluated CPRAformer on downstream tasks.
-In object detection, 10 randomly selected images were processed with the Google Vision API \cite{9710307,Chen_2023_CVPR,FADFormer,sun2024restoring}, and Table \ref{tab:down} shows that our method achieved the best average recognition.
 For semantic segmentation, a pre-trained DeepLab v3 \cite{deeplabv3plus2018} was used, and as shown in Fig. \ref{seg}, CPRAformer's output is closest to the ground truth.
-See supplements for details.
+Further details on the downstream tasks are provided in the supplements.